Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Because the sample size is so large, the standard error is small and the confidence interval is narrow.
 This result suggests that our estimate is very precise, which is true in the sense that the error due to random sampling is small.

-And that brings us to the first point of this example:
+And that brings us to the point of this example:

-With large sample sizes, error due to random sampling is small, but with real-world data, that usually means that there are other sources of error that are bigger.
+With large sample sizes, variability due to random sampling is small, but with real-world data, that often means that other sources of error are bigger.
 So we can’t be sure that the estimate is accurate.

 In fact, there is another source of error in this example that we have not taken into account: oversampling.